Jesus Calms the Storm

 The Story:

 The people loved to hear Jesus speak.
-Sometimes huge crowds gathered to hear him.
-Once he was preaching by the Sea of Galilee and so many people crowded around that he got in the boat and preached to the people who were standing on the shore.
+Sometimes, huge crowds gathered to hear Him.
+Once, He was preaching by the Sea of Galilee, and many people crowded around Him.
+The crowd was so big that He got in the boat and preached back to the people still standing on the shore.

-At the end of the day Jesus and his disciples said goodbye to the people and then sailed the boat out into the Sea of Galilee.
-Jesus was so tired that he got a cushion for a bed and then fell asleep.
+At the end of the day, Jesus and His disciples said goodbye to the people and then sailed the boat out into the Sea of Galilee.
+Jesus was so tired that He found a bed cushion and fell asleep.

 Jesus looked at the disciples and said, “Why are you so afraid?
 Where is your faith?”